DTjomsland/t3a1-workbook/README.md

 let bikes =  ['schwinn', 'trek', 'raleigh']
 ```

-Arrays are accessible through the use of each items corresponding index number.
+Arrays are accessible through the use of each item's corresponding index number.
 Indexing begins at `0` and increments by one.
 The indexes for the bikes in the previous array would be as follows: `bikes[0]` (schwinn), `bikes[1]` (trek), `bikes[2]` (raleigh).
-Arrays are powerful not only because they can store multiple values, but because there are a wide arrange of available tools to manipulate arrays and their values inside.
+Arrays are powerful not only because they can store multiple values, but because there are a wide range of available tools to manipulate arrays and their values inside.

 <br>